If you’ve ever had to buy hearing aids, you know how pricey they can get.

 The easiest way to book an appointment at Connect Hearing is over the phone.
 You can call 1-888-608-7462 to talk to a hearing consultant and schedule an appointment at your nearest hearing aid center.

-Additionally, you can use the online clinic locator to find a location near you.
+You can use the online clinic locator to find a location near you.
 Simply enter your ZIP code, city and state or click “use my location.”

 From there, you can click “Request Appointment” to fill out the online submission form, or click “Details” for additional information including the clinic’s direct phone number.
 You can call during store hours to set up an appointment this way as well.